Eduardolgg/PyMp3Tags/README.md

 # PyMp3Tags
-Add tags to mp3 by getting the track number and song name of the file name.
+Add tags to mp3 by getting the track number and song name from the file name.

 ***Usage: PyMp3Tags.py [options] songs_dir***